 Polygamy has remained a controversial issue in India, and the ‘problem of polygamy’ still holds contemporary relevance, as Muslim personal law has remained largely unchanged since its legislative enactment by the colonial government in the 1930s, raising questions of gender inequalities under personal laws, and contributing to ongoing discourses on the relevance of a uniform civil code for all cultural groups in India.

 Through an examination of native texts and periodicals, missionary sources and government records, this research will demonstrate how individual bodily practices were seen as a linchpin for effecting greater social changes.
-Western notions of modernity, and normative sexual practices influenced Indian reformers to transform such bodily practices in the interests of what they hoped to achieve, not only in the interests of a progression towards modernity, but in the context of nationalism and the diverse notions of national identity within it.
+Western notions of modernity, and normative sexual practices influenced Indian reformers to transform such bodily practices in the interests of what they hoped to achieve, not only in their objectives of a progression towards modernity, but in the context of nationalism and the diverse notions of national identity within it.

 prominent figures involved in social and legal reforms for Muslims in late colonial India